USS Long Island (CVE-1): Post-war

 Long Island decommissioned on 26 March 1946 at Puget Sound Naval Shipyard.
 Struck from the Naval Vessel Register on 12 April, she was sold to Zidell Ship Dismantling Company of Portland, Oregon on 24 April 1947 for scrapping.
 However, on 12 March 1948, she was acquired by the Canada-Europe Line for conversion to merchant service.
 Upon completion of conversion in 1949, she was renamed Nelly, and served as an immigrant carrier between Europe, Australia and Canada.

+Beginning in 1963, she operated as Seven Seas for the California-based University of the Seven Seas study-abroad program.
+After Chapman College became the program's academic sponsor in the mid-1960s, she continued worldwide student voyages under Chapman sponsorship until 1971.

-In 1953, she was renamed Seven Seas.
-In 1955, she was chartered to the German Europe-Canada Line.
-On 17 July 1965, she had a serious fire and was towed to St John's, Newfoundland.
+On 17 July 1965, she had a serious fire and was towed to St John's, Newfoundland, for repairs.
 She was repaired and started her last voyage on 13 September 1966.
-She was bought the same year and employed by Rotterdam University as a students' hostel until 1971 and as a migrant hostel until 1977, when she was scrapped in Belgium.
+She was bought the same year and employed by Rotterdam University as a students' hostel until 1971, when she was sold by Holland America.
+She then served as a migrant hostel until 1977, when she was scrapped in Belgium.